StackStorm/st2/docs/source/rules.rst

 Rules
 ======================================

-StackStorm uses rules and worfklows to capture operational patterns as automations.
+|st2| uses rules and worfklows to capture operational patterns as automations.
 Rules map triggers to actions (or workflows), apply matching criteria and map trigger payload to action inputs.